HARIOM317/Games/README.md

 ### 🎤 For KBC (PowerPoint Macros)
 1. Open the PowerPoint file (`KBC.ppsx`).
-2. Enable Macros when prompted.
-3. Start the slideshow and enjoy the game!
+2. Start the slideshow and enjoy the game!

 ## 📸 Screenshots
 <div align="center">